 So, if you are trading and believe that the US Fed will increase its interest rates, you might choose to open a trade where you buy US dollars (USD) in exchange for the euro (EUR) in anticipation that the price of the USD will go up after the rate announcement.

 Along with you, many other traders will do the same, increasing the demand for the USD.
 This leads to an increase in the value of the greenback.
-An increase in the value of the US dollar will lead to a decline in the value of the euro in the above example.
-This interest rate differential is what causes currencies to appreciate or depreciate relative to each other.
+An increase in the value of the US dollar will lead to a decline in the euro’s value in the above example.
+This interest rate differential causes currencies to appreciate or depreciate relative to each other.
 For example, when the European Central Bank (ECB) hinted at a rise in interest rates on May 24, 2022, the euro rose by 0.2% against the US dollar.

 Conversely, a decline in interest rates can lead to a decline in the domestic currency’s value.